Elonius/BoeingSocialResponsibility/BoeingPresentation.md

 <!-- ^ Talking points ^
 This in turn increases productivity, quality, creativity and innovation.
 Having diverse employees, business partners and community relationships is vital to creating advanced aerospace products and services for their diverse customers around the world.
 -->

 # Negative Press and Lawsuits
 - New lawsuit alleges that Boeing put profit over people with 737 Max
-  - 737 MAX MCAS elevation angle correction errors leading to 2 crashes(364 deaths) and the banning of the plane in many countries
+  - 737 MAX 8 MCAS elevation angle correction errors leading to 2 crashes(346 deaths) and the banning of the plane in many countries

 <!--
 - Boeing launched the 737 MAX with a critical software error
-- The engines of the 737 are placed further towards the nose of the plane, which causes the plane to tilt upwards slightly
+- The engines of the 737 are placed higher up on the wing to give them the clearance they needed
+- During takeoff, the nose tended to point to far upward
 - A plane that is flying upward at an angle like that can stall
 - The MCAS tries to correct that upward angle using software
 - the two gauges that report the angle of the plane reported DIFFERENT NUMBERS